gmoussayan/amazonIn/README.md

 This is a small automation Test Run using [amazon india](https://amazon.in).
 The test is built using **Selenium Java**, **TestNG** and **Maven**.
 It will run the follwing Test Cases.

-+ The **SelectSamsungTV**, which will repeat (1 more time) using IRetryAnalyzer, in case the test fails for unexpected conditions.
++ The **selectSamsungTV**, which will repeat (1 more time) using IRetryAnalyzer, in case the test fails for unexpected conditions.

   - Open https://www.amazon.in
   - Click the top left **hamburger menu**.